In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 Applying simple ergonomic techniques goes a long way to prevent injuries and pains.

 Our body is made up of the musculoskeletal system.
-Musculoskeletal system includes muscles, tendons, nerves, blood vessels, spinal discs, joints, and ligaments
+The musculoskeletal system includes muscles, tendons, nerves, blood vessels, spinal discs, joints, and ligaments

 Pains, injuries, sprain, and strains occur if we misuse any of the above in a way that it is not designed for it naturally or put pressure on it for a prolonged time.